OpenDendro/dplR/README.md

 ### CRAN

-The latest, stable, release version of `dplR` can be installed from [The Comprehensive R Archive Network (CRAN)](https://cran.r-project.org/) as follows:
+The latest, stable, release version of `dplR` can be installed from [The Comprehensive R Archive Network (CRAN)](https://cran.r-project.org/) from the R prompt:

 ```R
 install.packages("dplR")
 ```

-This is the officially released version of `dplR`.

 ### Develoment Version
-The code here on GitHub is the version of `dplR` that is currently being developed.
+The code on GitHub is the version of `dplR` that is currently being developed.
 It might be unstable.

-You can install the development version using `r-universe`.
+You can install a binary of the development version using `r-universe` from the R prompt:

 ```R
 install.packages("dplR", repos = "https://andybunn.r-universe.dev/")